-In exceptional circumstances it may need to be considered, if appropriate to send an employee home for up-to 48 hours.
+In exceptional circumstances it may need to be considered, if appropriate, to send an employee home for up to 48 hours.
 The employee's Staff Side/Union Representative will be advised, if applicable.
 This would enable an initial fact-finding to establish further information to provide fuller details for a DMG to assess and consider next steps.
 All witness statements should be collated during this period, where possible to ensure the most appropriate and informed decision is made.
 This may also include seeking further guidance if suspension/exclusion or relocation should be applied.

-This holding action may only be taken by an Associate Director or delegated Senior Manager and recorded to ensure that the necessary authority has been granted.
+This holding action may only be taken by an Associate Director or delegated Senior Manager, in conjunction with the Deputy Director of People and Organisational Development and/or the Head of People and Culture and recorded to ensure that the necessary authority has been granted.

-The 48-hour period may be extended further, in exceptional circumstances, to ensure we have obtained all of the initial fact-finding information required to make decisions on an informed basis.
-This also affords protection to the individual to ensure that we take the most appropriate action.
+The 48-hour period may be extended further, to ensure all information required has been obtained and the initial fact-finding information required to make decisions on an informed basis or where an individual needs additional support etc. This also affords protection to the individual to ensure that we take the most appropriate action.